ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 ## 7. Download the firmware

-Enter from the GitHub `Releases` section at the bottom right corner of the `repository homepage`, and select the firmware corresponding to the model of your `Amlogic s9xxx tv box`.
+Enter from the GitHub `Releases` section at the bottom right corner of the `Repository homepage`, and select the firmware corresponding to the model of your `Amlogic s9xxx TV Boxes`.
 The icons are as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/163204798-0d98524c-73df-4876-8912-fcae2845fbba.png width="300" />